Model Averaging#

 az.style.use("arviz-darkgrid")

 When confronted with more than one model we have several options.
-One of them is to perform model selection, using for example a given Information Criterion as exemplified the PyMC examples Model comparison and the GLM: Model Selection.
-Model selection is appealing for its simplicity, but we are discarding information about the uncertainty in our models.
-This is somehow similar to computing the full posterior and then just keep a point-estimate like the posterior mean; we may become overconfident of what we really know.
+One of them is to perform model selection as exemplified by the PyMC examples Model comparison and the GLM: Model Selection, usually is a good idea to also include posterior predictive checks in order to decide which model to keep.
+Discarding all models except one is equivalent to affirm that, among the evaluated models, one is correct (under some criteria) with probability 1 and the rest are incorrect.
+In most cases this will be an overstatment that ignores the uncertainty we have in our models.
+This is somewhat similar to computing the full posterior and then just keeping a point-estimate like the posterior mean; we may become overconfident of what we really know.
 You can also browse the blog/tag/model-comparison tag to find related posts.

 Pseudo Bayesian model averaging#

-Bayesian models can be weighted by their marginal likelihood, this is known as Bayesian Model Averaging.
-While this is theoretically appealing, it is problematic in practice: on the one hand the marginal likelihood is highly sensible to the specification of the prior, in a way that parameter estimation is not, and on the other, computing the marginal likelihood is usually a challenging task.
-An alternative route is to use the values of WAIC (Widely Applicable Information Criterion) or LOO (pareto-smoothed importance sampling Leave-One-Out cross-validation), which we will call generically IC, to estimate weights.
-We can do this by using the following formula:
+Bayesian models can be weighted by their marginal likelihood, which is known as Bayesian Model Averaging.
+While this is theoretically appealing, it is problematic in practice: on the one hand the marginal likelihood is highly sensitive to the specification of the prior, in a way that parameter estimation is not, and on the other, computing the marginal likelihood is usually a challenging task.
+Additionally, Bayesian model averaging is flawed in the \(\mathcal{M}\)-open setting in which the true data-generating process is not one of the candidate models being fit Yao et al. [2018].
+A more robust approach is to compute the expected log pointwise predictive density (ELPD).

-This approach is called pseudo Bayesian model averaging, or Akaike-like weighting and is an heuristic way to compute the relative probability of each model (given a fixed set of models) from the information criteria values.
-Look how the denominator is just a normalization term to ensure that the weights sum up to one.
+This approach is called pseudo Bayesian model averaging, or Akaike-like weighting and is an heuristic to compute the relative probability of each model (given a fixed set of models).
+Note that we exponetiate to “revert” the effect of the logarithm in the ELPD formula and the denominator is a normalization term to ensure that the weights sum up to one.
+With a pinch of salt, we can interpret these weights as the probability of each model explaining the data.

 Pseudo Bayesian model averaging with Bayesian Bootstrapping#

-The above formula for computing weights is a very nice and simple approach, but with one major caveat it does not take into account the uncertainty in the computation of the IC.
-We could compute the standard error of the IC (assuming a Gaussian approximation) and modify the above formula accordingly.
+The above formula for computing weights is a nice and simple approach, but with one major caveat: it does not take into account the uncertainty in the computation of the ELPD.
+We could compute the standard error of the ELPD value (assuming a Gaussian approximation) and modify the above formula accordingly.
 Or we can do something more robust, like using a Bayesian Bootstrapping to estimate, and incorporate this uncertainty.

 Stacking#

-The third approach implemented in PyMC is known as stacking of predictive distributions by Yao et al. [2018].
-We want to combine several models in a metamodel in order to minimize the divergence between the meta-model and the true generating model, when using a logarithmic scoring rule this is equivalent to:
+The third approach we will discuss is known as stacking of predictive distributions by Yao et al. [2018].
+We want to combine several models in a metamodel in order to minimize the divergence between the meta-model and the true generating model.
+When using a logarithmic scoring rule this is equivalent to:

 Where \(n\) is the number of data points and \(K\) the number of models.
 To enforce a solution we constrain \(w\) to be \(w_k \ge 0\) and \(\sum_{k=1}^{K} w_k = 1\).